qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

 If you need more help pop on to [Discord](https://discord.gg/gitea) #Develop and chat there.

 That's it!
-You are ready to hack on Gitea.
+You are ready to hack on RIA Hub.